dev-sandeep-git/script-newuser-kubernetes/readme.md

-You (admin) create and give Ajay a ready ajay-kubeconfig.yaml.
+# You (admin) create and give Sandeep a ready sandeep-kubeconfig.yaml file.

-Ajay does:
+# Sandeep runs the following commands:

 mkdir -p ~/.kube
-cp ajay-kubeconfig.yaml ~/.kube/config
+cp sandeep-kubeconfig.yaml ~/.kube/config

-If Ajay Needs Multiple Clusters?
+# If Sandeep needs to work with multiple kubeconfig files for multiple clusters,
-Then it’s better to keep ajay-kubeconfig.yaml separate and set:
+# it’s better to keep sandeep-kubeconfig.yaml separate and set:

-export KUBECONFIG=/path/to/ajay-kubeconfig.yaml
+export KUBECONFIG=/path/to/sandeep-kubeconfig.yaml

-or:
+# Or use kubectl commands with the kubeconfig file explicitly:

-kubectl --kubeconfig=/path/to/ajay-kubeconfig.yaml get pods
+kubectl --kubeconfig=/path/to/sandeep-kubeconfig.yaml get pods